 Members must demonstrate leadership skills, integrity, motivation, and a love for the Lord.

 Members must attend:

-- One Lenten Retreat Day (either March 25 in Malone or March 26 in Canton)
+- One Lenten Retreat Day (March 10 or March 11)

-- A minimum of 4 other meetings: December 17 or 18 in Tupper Lake; January via video conference; February via video conference; March via video conference; April via video conference; May retreat day (specific dates will be determined by a DYC vote prior to the meeting).
+- A minimum of 4 other meetings: December via video conference; January via video conference; February via video conference; March via video conference; April via video conference; May retreat day (specific dates will be determined by a DYC vote prior to the meeting).